aquilax1/Plex-IMDb-Extras-Downloader/README.md

 * The download URL of the video

 ##Parameters
-The script accepts some parameters but they are all optionals.
-If no parameters are passed to the scripts, it downloads all the videos for all the movies in all the libraries.
+The script accepts some parameters but they are all optional.
+If no parameter are passed to the script, it will download all the videos for all the movies in all the libraries.
 * extras: This parameter filter the video categories, if omitted, the script downloads all the categories, otherwise only the specified one, for example to download only the trailers and the interviews use the following argument ```-extras Trailer,Interview```
 * libraries: This parameter filter the Plex libraries, if omitted, the script processes all the movies in all the libraries, otherwise only the specified one, for example to process only the "Movies" library use the following argument ```-libraries Movies```
 * plex: This parameter is to change the Plex URL, if omitted, the script uses the default URL and port, which is ```http://localhost:32400```